Who is Josh Denzel? Meet the Love Island contestant and self-confessed "lads' lad"

 The 26-year-old social media host says he misses being in love and misses the affection - will he find what he's looking for in the villa?

-26-year-old Josh Denzel is funny, energetic, has a good sense of humour and is fairly good looking – at least that’s what he says he’s been told.
+26-year-old Josh Denzel is funny, energetic, has a good sense of humour and is fairly good looking – at least that’s what the Love Island star says he’s been told.

 “I think I am a well turned out individual, I’m in good shape, I dress well and people do say that I’ve got a fairly decent smile.
 I’m a bit of an entertainer and I like to make people laugh,” says the presenter, who has hosted videos for the likes of LADbible and SPORTbible.